 DUIs usually call for quick action in order to protect your rights and retain your driving privileges.
 Usually, you need to take legal action within the first 10 days of your arrest or citation on a DUI, or you may lose your driving privileges for some time.

-By hiring our lawyers, it only takes a brief consultation for the team to take action and ensure your ability to drive remains even as your case continues.
+By hiring our experienced team of Sandy Springs LGBT lawyers, it only takes a brief consultation for the team to take action and ensure your ability to drive remains even as your case continues.

-Note: We also handle other misdemeanors and felony charges.
+Note: Our Team of Sandy Springs LGBT Lawyers also handle other misdemeanors and felony charges.

 Other Cases We Handle: